 Taking your bike in the train in the Netherlands

-- To take your bike in the train you need to buy a ticket for your bike, which costs EUR6,10.
+- To need to buy a special ticket for your bike, to take it on the train.
 You buy this ticket from the OV machine before getting into the train.
 You can either buy a loose train ticket for your bike, or you can load it onto your OV chip card.
-Of course you also need a valid ticket for yourself.
+Of course you also need to have a valid ticket for yourself.

-- You can only take your bike with you during off peak times.
+- Your bike may only be taken on public transport during off-peak times.
 Off peak times are before 06h30, between 09h00 & 16h00, and after 18h30 Monday to Friday.
-Also weekends, public holidays and in the months of July and August are off peak (so you can then take your bike all day)
+Also weekends, public holidays and in the months of July and August are off peak (so you can then take your bike all day).

 Cycling between Amsterdam and Haarlem